msc24x/xobserver/readme.md

 ## Methods

 ### ping
-`XObserver.ping(scope: string, threshold: number): IntersectionObserver`
+`XObserver.ping(scope: string, options: IntersectionObserverInit): void`

 Initialize/prepare one IntersectionObserver per given scope.
-This can be called multiple times, only the first call will create an actual instance. (note: a new scope must be pinged if another threshold is required)
+This can be called multiple times, only the first call will create an actual instance. (note: a new scope must be pinged if another set of options is required)

 ### subscribe